MicrosoftDocs/azure-docs/articles/web-application-firewall/afds/waf-front-door-geo-filtering.md

 ---
 title: Geo-filtering on a domain for Azure Front Door Service
-description: In this article, you learn about geo-filtering policy for Azure Front Door Service
+description: In this article, you learn about the geo-filtering policy for Azure Front Door Service
 services: web-application-firewall
 author: vhorne
 ms.service: web-application-firewall